Keith Taylor’s poem “The Weaver” appears in Midwestern Gothic Issue 2, out now.

 How has the Midwest influenced your writing?

 Much of what I write about most is the landscape, history and personalities found in this part of our planet.
 The Midwest is all over most of what I do, including the poem in Midwestern Gothic.

 If I have any reputation at all as a writer (and what could that mean in this day and age?!), it is probably as a nature writer from the upper Midwest.
 I am happy with that.
 So I could say, the Midwest has shaped my themes and my concerns.

 The great Charles Baxter has written about certain self-deprecating attitudes that predominate in Midwestern writing.
 That coupled with the well-known Canadian diffidence–yeah, I hear that in myself far too often.
 I wish it wasn’t there, and that I were more aggressive about pushing myself on the world.
 Or am I doing that now?
 Yipee!

 Why do you believe there has never really been a regionalist push for Midwestern writing in the past like there has with the South or even the West Coast?

 The answer to that is probably above.

-It is worth reminding folks though that of the twelve Americans who have one the Nobel Prize, only one (Faulkner) was from the South, only one from California (Steinbeck), only one from New York City (Eugene O’Neill) and FIVE from the Midwest (Sinclair Lewis, Minnesota; Ernest Hemingway, Illinois and northern Michigan; Saul Bellow, Chicago; Toni Morrison, northern Ohio; and–if we can still count him, T.S.
+It is worth reminding folks though that of the twelve Americans who have won the Nobel Prize, only one (Faulkner) was from the South, only one from California (Steinbeck), only one from New York City (Eugene O’Neill) and FIVE from the Midwest (Sinclair Lewis, Minnesota; Ernest Hemingway, Illinois and northern Michigan; Saul Bellow, Chicago; Toni Morrison, northern Ohio; and–if we can still count him, T.S.
 Eliot, from St. Louis).
 I think that means something.

 How do you feel about social media to promote your writing, and do you use it?